leonorllansol/multi-agent-dialogue/chatuga-sss/README.md

   - `>>> import nltk`
   - `>>> nltk.download('wordnet')`
   - `>>> nltk.download('omw')`
-  - Finally, to run the program, execute the command `python3 boss.py`.
+  - Finally, to run the program, execute the command `python3 dialogueManager.py`.
 The program will prompt you with "Diga algo: ", after which you can type your query.
   - When you desire to end the interaction, type `exit`.

   The following figure shows a high level architecture of the system:

   ![Architecture](https://github.com/leonorllansol/chatuga-sss/blob/master/images/highLevelArchi.jpg)

-  When the user poses a query to the **Boss**, the query is sent to the AgentHandler, who forwards it to every **agent**.
+  When the user poses a query to the **Dialogue Manager**, the query is sent to the AgentHandler, who forwards it to every **agent**.
 Each agent returns a list with one or more answers.
 The set of answers returned by all agents is passed to each **decision making strategy**, which chooses one to return to the **Boss**, based on its heuristic.
-The Boss receives the set of answers returned by all strategies, and chooses one to return to the user based on its confidence on each strategy.
+The Dialogue Manager receives the set of answers returned by all strategies, and chooses one to return to the user based on its confidence on each strategy.

 ## Agents
   - Each agent receives the user query and returns a list of answers, with one or more answers.
 The number of answers to be returned by each agent is defined in the configuration file `config/config.xml` - `<answerAmount>`.